Introduction of web tables in eSurvey and revised current account survey

 - As regards reportable expenses, the condition that the entire production and manufacturing process be exclusively located abroad will no longer apply.

-- Income and expenses in respect of charges for the use of intellectual property (currently included in category 7 on form CAG04) will in future be broken down by product category: trademarks and design rights, proprietary rights from R&D, software, audiovisual products, etc.
+- Income and expenses in respect of charges for licences to use intangible assets/intellectual property (currently included in category 7 on form CAG04) will in future be broken down by product: marketing assets, intellectual property rights arising from R&D, software, audiovisual content, etc.

-- Trade in proprietary rights to intangible assets (purchase and sale) will be addressed in more specific detail.
-For example, while trade in trademarks and design rights is currently contained within various items, it will in future be covered as a separate item in its own right.
+- Trade in ownership rights of intangible assets (purchases and sales) will be addressed in more specific detail.
+For example, while trade in marketing assets is currently contained within various items, it will in future be covered as a separate item in its own right.

 - Freight transport (currently in category 3.1 on form CAG02) will in future be broken down by mode of transport (air, rail, road, sea) and by country, in the same way as is currently the case in CAGQ for passenger transport (category 3.2).